sharetribe/flex-docs/src/docs/cookbook-transaction-process/change-transaction-process-in-ftw/index.md

 states and transitions defined in that process.

-How the transaction process works behind the Marketplace API depends on how you process is customised in our backend.
+How the transaction process works behind the Marketplace API depends on how your process is customised in our backend.
 To customise the transaction process in the backend, you should use Flex CLI.
 See the [Getting started with Flex CLI](/flex-cli/getting-started-with-flex-cli/) tutorial to get familiar with the tool.